derekxkwan/pdkvabs/README.md

 # pdkvabs - released under gpl v3.0
 vanilla abstractions

-(before use, put subfolder contents into main pdkvabs folder)
+(before use, put subfolder contents besides the util folder into main pdkvabs folder)

 (also note that this is for personal use and VERY subject to change/renaming so I suggest this repo mainly for educational use)